LAVWMA FY 2020/21 Capital Projects

 |Electrical Improvements to the Main Switchgear at the Pump Station|

+This project is being carried over from FYE21.
 This project will improve the original equipment at the pump station.
-It includes upgrading to multi- function relays at the main service switch gear, which will require some design and interfacing with PG&E. It also includes adding time delay/remote close/trip switches for the main breakers to reduce the arc flash hazard to staff.
+It includes upgrading to multi-function relays at the main service switch gear, which will require some design and interfacing with PG&E. It also includes adding time delay/remote close/trip switches for the main breakers to reduce the arc flash hazard to staff.
 Both of these items were recommended by the 2016 Pump Station Evaluation Report.

 |Other Misc.
 LAVWMA Renewal/Replacements|